nsomaru/laws2pr/footer.md

 # Disclaimer
-This information is provided as is, with not guarantee as to fitness for purpose or correctness.
+This information is provided as is, with no guarantee as to fitness for purpose or correctness.
 Rely on it at your own risk.